 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cycles in agriculture.
 Over the past several years, we have been able to build capital primarily through net income retained after patronage.
-Shareholders' equity at December 31, 2019 totaled \$421.5 million, compared with \$404.6 million at December 31, 2018 and \$386.8 million at December 31, 2017.
-The increase of \$17.0 million in shareholders' equity reflects net income and net stock issuances, partially offset by patronage refunds and an increase in accumulated other comprehensive loss.
+Shareholders' equity at December 31, 2020 totaled \$442.0 million, compared with \$421.5 million at December 31, 2019 and \$404.6 million at December 31, 2018.
+The increase of \$20.5 million in 2020 reflects net income and an increase in accumulated other comprehensive income, partially offset by patronage refunds and net stock retirements.
 Our capital position is reflected in the following ratio comparisons.

-2019 2018 2017 Debt to shareholders' equity 3.65:1 3.51:1 3.50:1 Shareholders' equity as a percent of net loans 22.83% 23.58% 23.61% Shareholders' equity as a percent of total assets 21.50% 22.16% 22.22%
+2020 2019 2018 Debt to shareholders' equity 3.63:1 3.65:1 3.51:1 Shareholders' equity as a percent of net loans 22.90% 22.83% 23.58% Shareholders' equity as a percent of total assets 21.62% 21.50% 22.16%

-Debt to shareholders' equity increased due to an increase in note payable to CoBank and shareholders' equity as a percent of net loans and of total assets decreased from 2018 primarily due to an increase in net loans.
+Debt to shareholders' equity decreased and shareholders' equity as a percent of net loans and of total assets increased from 2019 primarily due to an increase in retained earnings.